Join us for Jonesborough Days 50th Anniversary in 2020!

-Registration is free and begins at 1:30 p.m. in front of the Courthouse, space is limited.
+Registration is free and begins at 1:30 p.m. in front of the Courthouse, space is limited, and the contest begins at 2 p.m.
 When you arrive be prepared to fill out a brief waiver.
 The winners of each category will receive FREE MoonPies for a year.

 Jonesborough Days is also home to over 70 local handmade crafters, featuring some of the best craftsmen in the region.

 Discovery Park And Other Kids Activities

 Thursday and Friday, July 4 and 5 from 11 a.m. to 7 p.m.

 Saturday, July 6 from 11 a.m. to 8 p.m.

 Ponies, heritage games, archeological digs, princesses, a kids market, and more will make for an unforgettable experience at Jonesborough Days.
 The kid-centered sections, Discovery Park and I Made It Market will take place during the festival, Thursday, July 4 and Friday, July 5 from 11 a.m. to 7 p.m. and Saturday, 11 a.m. to 8 p.m. behind the International Storytelling Center in Jimmy Neil Smith Storytelling Park.